lowRISC/opentitan/doc/project/checklist.md

 ### FUNCTIONAL_COVERAGE_IMPLEMENTED

 The functional coverage plan is fully implemented.
-All covergoups have been created and sampled in the reactive components of the testbench (passive interfaces, monitors and scoreboards).
+All covergroups have been created and sampled in the reactive components of the testbench (passive interfaces, monitors and scoreboards).

 ### ALL_INTERFACES_EXERCISED